 - Best smart surge protector: Kasa Smart HS300 Plug Power Strip

-- Best heavy-duty surge protectors: Tripp Lite Isobar 6
+- Best heavy-duty: Tripp Lite Isobar 6

 Features to consider when shopping for the best surge protector

 Surge protectors are available in portable, bag-sized travel units as well as tough, metal-clad industrial forms and everywhere in between.
 Determining the best surge protector for your needs comes down to the level of protection you require according to the quality of the electric system from which you’re pulling power as well as the value of the equipment you’re looking to protect.
-Whether you’re enduring daily power spikes or just want a reliable surge protector for some extra peace of mind, we’ve picked out a few of the top surge protectors on the market to help you give your electronics the protection they deserve.
+Whether you’re enduring daily power spikes or just want reliable protection for some extra peace of mind, we’ve picked out a few of the top surge protectors on the market to help you give your electronics the protection they deserve.

 Get the best surge protectors with voice control